 |

 The route down the hiking trail along East Ravine Road will take one toward the intersection with Lincoln Memorial Drive.
 Near the final tree before the intersection, there is a large cement disk similar to the millstone shown in Image 10.
 The disk is likely our final clue to confirm that we are in the right place.
-(Two rather large holes have been dug to the south of this "lid" 1/28/18)
+But the burial spot would be before the disk and the pipe, somewhere slightly up the hill where a "proud, tall fifth" birch once stood.

 |